ddri/snapshotplot/README.md

 # SnapShotPlot 📸📊

-Capture Python code, Matplotlib plots, and HTML documentation in one step with automatic timestamping and organization.
+Capture Python code, visualizations (Matplotlib/Plotly/Altair), and multi-format documentation in one step with automatic timestamping, search, and organization.

 Ever run into this?